IF YOU GET A MESSAGE THAT YOU NEED DEPARTMENT PERMISSION TO REGISTER

 - LPS courses have strict quotas on non-LPS students (the College, Wharton, etc.) and these quotas remain in place until the second day of the term.
 If the quota is filled, you will get a message saying you need "department permission."

-- Therefore you cannot register for the course.
-Though you may receive a message saying you need a permit, this is only because the system had identified you as a non-LPS student.
+- Therefore you cannot register for the course if the quota has been filled.
+Even though you may receive a message saying you need a permit, this is only because the system had identified you as a non-LPS student.
 There are no permits for non-LPS students.

 - Even if the system shows that the course is not full and has room in it, this is because it is being held open for LPS students, but not for other undergraduates.

 - What to do: Wait until the second day of the term when unclaimed slots are available for non-LPS students, and attend the first meeting of the course